-Chronic lymphocytic leukaemia (CLL) is a condition where you build up many abnormal lymphocytes (white blood cells).
-It occurs mainly in people aged over 60.
+Chronic lymphocytic leukaemia (CLL) is a condition where you build up many abnormal white blood cells (lymphocytes).
+It occurs mainly in people aged over 60 years.
 It typically develops very slowly and symptoms such as anaemia, bleeding problems or infections may not occur for years after the disease starts.
 Treatment, when needed, aims to reduce the number of abnormal lymphocytes.

 This leaflet is part of our series on Leukaemia

 Leukaemia is a cancer of cells in the bone marrow (the cells which develop into blood cells).
 Cancer is a disease of the cells in the body.
 There are many types of cancer which arise from different types of cell.
 What all cancers have in common is that the cancer cells are abnormal and do not respond to normal control mechanisms.
 Large numbers of cancer cells build up because they multiply 'out of control', or because they live much longer than normal cells, or both.